mariamontoyaa/2023-intro-to-R-public/README.md

 - [ ] 🐈‍⬛ Create a GitHub account
 - [ ] 📥 Download the materials in the data folder (it can take a few days to set up your Wi-Fi access on campus)

+## Class policies:
+- Respect your classmates and teacher.
+- There is no grade on this class, **BUT** I highly encourage you to take it seriously.
+If you pay your full attention in class and do the homework you will have a great foundation of programming skills.
+This will pay off when you do your Econometrics homework and (later on) if you work on applied research for your master's thesis or work as a research assistant.
+- Homework should be turned in by 9 am. 🍬 Here is an incentive: if you hand in all your homework on time, independent of your performance on the assigned tasks, I will be available to answer any R questions throughout the academic year.
+You'll just need to add an issue here or send me an e-mail.

 ## Do you have a question, you can't access the material or your code doesn't run?
 Create a new issue and write down your question **publicly**:
 - Click `issues` at the top left of this page